dirtyhenry/dead-rooster-articles/2010/2010-08-31-arcade-fire-we-used-to-wait.md

 ---
 layout: post
-title: Arcade Fire's We Used To Wait… Wow !
+title: Arcade Fire - We Used to Wait
 description:
   Arcade Fire frappe fort en proposant un clip interactif pour leur titre We Used To Wait, issu du récent The Suburbs.